Namide/extract-colors/readme.md

 Default: `(red, green, blue, alpha = 255) => alpha > 250`

 **crossOrigin**
-_Only for browser, can be 'Anonymous' to avoid CORS_
+_Only for browser, can be 'Anonymous' to avoid client side CORS_ _(the server side images need authorizations too)_
 Type: `String`
 Default: `null`